 No. A zoo must not be run without a licence.

-Applications to renew a licence will be considered no later than six months before the expiry of the existing licence, unless a shorter time period is allowed by the local authority.
+Applications to renew a licence will be considered no later than six months before the expiry of the existing licence.
+This is unless a shorter time period is allowed by the local authority.

 The Secretary of State, after consulting the local authority, may direct them to attach one or more conditions to a licence.

-Initially a licence is granted for 4 years.
-After this it is renewed for 6 years and is renewed every 6 years thereafter.
+Initially, a licence is granted for four years.
+After this period, it is renewed for six years (and then every six years thereafter).